json-schema-org/json-schema-spec/jsonschema-core.md

 #### String JSON Schemas

-A string schema operates as an implicit reference to another schema object.
-A string schema is a shorthand for a schema containing only the `$ref` keyword.
+A string schema operates as an implicit reference to another schema resource.
+A string schema is a shorthand for a schema object containing only the `$ref` keyword.

 For example, the schema